TTTTMMMM/chairLocations/README.md

      use the Context Provider
   3. In the consumers:
       a) import the context file
-      b) after the constructor, static contextType = AuthContext;
+      b) in the body of the consumer, declare a static variable named contextType: static contextType = AuthContext;
-      c) access all the properties in the context by destructuring the this.context object (e.g., const { setAuth2, setIsSignedIn } = this.context; gets access to those two properties (which happnen to be functions, which can be used to change the props)
+      c) access all the properties in the context by destructuring the 'this.context' object (e.g., by saying 'const { setAuth2, setIsSignedIn } = this.context', you get access to those two properties (which happnen to be functions, which can be used to change the props)
 ```